dialmaster/spotify_monitor/README.md

        "spotifyUserName": "YOUR_SPOTIFY_USERNAME"
      }
      ```
      - If you don't want to use a specific feature, you can leave its API key as the example value or remove it
      - The app will automatically disable features for which valid API keys aren't provided
      - You can adjust the `monitorInterval` value (in milliseconds) to change how often the app checks what's playing
      - Set `autoSkipBlocked` to `true` to automatically skip tracks that are rated as blocked by the age evaluation
+     - For `callMeBotUrl`, use the URL provided by CallMeBot **without** the `&text=` parameter
      - The `spotifyUserName` is used to create separate log files for each monitored account (format: username_playback.log), and used to name the docker-compose stacks

-5. **Get Spotify Web Cookies (Optional but recommended for best lyrics/transcript retrieval)**:
+6. **Get Spotify Web Cookies (Optional but recommended for best lyrics/transcript retrieval)**:
    - Log in to [Spotify Web Player](https://open.spotify.com/) in your browser
    - Open developer tools (F12 or right-click > Inspect)
    - Go to the Console tab and type `document.cookie` and press Enter